HubitatCommunity/CoCoHue/README.md

 3. "Select" and "LSelect" alerts: these are basically a one-time flash and a 15-time flash.
 These are implemented as the `flashOnce()` command and the pseudo-standard `flash()` command, respectively.

-4. Groups: besides "Change Level" (implemnted here), it appears that a Hubitat Hue group is smart enough to know which Hue bulbs are contained as members and adjusts their state without them needing to be updated via a Bridge poll.
-This will be coming soon here.
+4. Groups: besides "Change Level" (implemnted here), most group changes will propagage to individual bulbs (like the Hubitat stock integration).
+However, if you use both bulb and group devices, it is recommended to keep polling configured just in case.

 5. Scenes: implemented as button and switch devices.
 To activate, do a `push(1)` or an `on()` command (the `off()` command has no effect but can be used if desired without harm).
 If you use scenes, it is recommended to keep polling enabled (a